ZOO-Project/ZOO-Project/docs/kernel/orfeotoolbox.rst

 .. note::

-   When executing OTB applications as WPS Services, it is also possible to check the OTB process status, using the usual ZOO GetStatus request.
+   The usual ZOO GetStatus requests also work when using the OTB Applications as WPS Services.